 Climate-BVOC feedback: BVOCs, such as isoprene and terpenes, are produced by land vegetation and marine plankton (Section 6.2.1.2).
 Once in the atmosphere, BVOCs and their oxidation products lead to the formation of secondary organic aerosols (SOA) exerting a negative forcing, and increased ozone concentrations and methane lifetime exerting a positive forcing.
 BVOC emissions are suggested to lead to a climate feedback in part because of their strong temperature dependence observed under present-day conditions (Kulmala et al., 2004; Arneth et al., 2010a).
-Their response to future changes in climate and CO2 levels remains uncertain (see Section 6.2.2.3.
-Estimates of the climate-BVOC feedback parameter are typically based on global models which vary in their level of complexity of emissions parameterization, BVOC speciation, the mechanism of SOA formation and the interaction with ozone chemistry (Thornhill et al., 2021b).
-Since AR5, observational studies (Paasonen et al. 2013) and models (Scott et al. 2018) estimate the feedback due to biogenic SOA (via changes in BVOC emissions) to be in the range of about –0.06 to -0.01 W m–2 °C–1.
-The assessed central estimate of the climate-BVOC feedback parameter based on the AerChemMIP ensemble suggests that climate-induced increases in SOA from BVOCs will lead to a strong cooling effect that will outweigh the warming from increased ozone and methane lifetime, however the uncertainty is large (Thornhill et al., 2021b).
+Their response to future changes in climate and CO2 levels remains uncertain (Section 6.2.2.3).
+Estimates of the climate-BVOC feedback parameter are typically based on global models which vary in their level of complexity of emissions parametrization, BVOC speciation, the mechanism of SOA formation and the interaction with ozone chemistry (Thornhill et al., 2021a).
+Since AR5, observational studies (Paasonen et al., 2013) and models (Scott et al., 2018) estimate the feedback due to biogenic SOA (via changes in BVOC emissions) to be in the range of about –0.06 to –0.01 W m–2 °C–1.
+The assessed central estimate of the climate-BVOC feedback parameter based on the AerChemMIP ensemble suggests that climate-induced increases in SOA from BVOCs will lead to a strong cooling effect that will outweigh the warming from increased ozone and methane lifetime, however the uncertainty is large (Thornhill et al., 2021a).

-Climate-Lightning NOx feedback: As discussed in Section 6.2.1.2, climate change influences lightning NOx emissions.
+Climate-lightning NOx feedback: As discussed in Section 6.2.1.2, climate change influences lightning NOx emissions.
 Increases in lightning NOx emissions will not only increase tropospheric ozone and decrease methane lifetime but also increase the formation of sulphate and nitrate aerosols, via oxidant changes, offsetting the positive forcing from ozone.
-The response of lightning NOx to climate change remains uncertain and is highly dependent on the parameterization of lightning in ESMs (Finney et al., 2016b; Clark et al., 2017) (also see section 6.2.1.2).
-AerChemMIP multi-model ensemble mean estimate a net negative climate feedback from increases in lightning NOx in a warming world (Thornhill et al., 2021b).
-All AerChemMIP models use a cloud-top height lightning parameterization that predicts increases in lightning with warming.
-However, a positive climate-lightning NOx feedback cannot be ruled out because of the dependence of the response to lightning parameterizations as discussed in section 6.2.2.1.
+The response of lightning NOx to climate change remains uncertain and is highly dependent on the parametrization of lightning in ESMs (Section 6.2.1.2; Finney et al., 2016b; Clark et al., 2017).
+AerChemMIP multi-model ensemble mean estimate a net-negative climate feedback from increases in lightning NOx in a warming world (Thornhill et al., 2021a).
+All AerChemMIP models use a cloud-top height lightning parametrization that predicts increases in lightning with warming.
+However, a positive climate-lightning NOx feedback cannot be ruled out because of the dependence of the response to lightning parametrizations as discussed in Section 6.2.2.1.

-Climate-CH4 Lifetime feedback: Warmer and wetter climate will lead to increases in OH and oxidation rates leading to reduced atmospheric methane lifetime – a negative feedback (Naik et al., 2013; Voulgarakis et al., 2013).
-Furthermore, since OH is in turn removed by methane, the climate-methane lifetime feedback will be amplified (Prather, 1996) (also see section 6.3.1).
-Based on the multimodel results of Voulgarakis et al. (2013), α for climate-methane lifetime is estimated to be -0.030 ± 0.01 W m−2 °C−1 by Heinze et al., (2019).
-The assessed central value of α based on the AerChemMIP ensemble is within the range of this estimate but with greater uncertainty (Thornhill et al., 2021b).
+Climate-CH4 lifetime feedback: Warmer and wetter climate will lead to increases in OH and oxidation rates leading to reduced atmospheric methane lifetime – a negative feedback (Naik et al., 2013; Voulgarakis et al., 2013).
+Furthermore, since OH is in turn removed by methane, the climate-methane lifetime feedback will be amplified (Section 6.3.1; Prather, 1996).
+Based on the multi-model results of Voulgarakis et al. (2013), α for climate-methane lifetime is estimated to be –0.030 ± 0.01 W m−2 °C−1 by Heinze et al. (2019).
+The assessed central value of α based on the AerChemMIP ensemble is within the range of this estimate but with greater uncertainty (Thornhill et al., 2021a).